lackofbindings/ORLModules/README.md

 #### 2nd Emission

 This module adds a secondary emission texture slot.
 It provides its own tint color, UV channel, and RGB channel options.
-It shares the same tiling, offsets, and sampler, and keyword with the base emission slot.
+It shares the same tiling, offsets, sampler, and keyword with the base emission slot.

 ## How to Install